Featurevisor

 Features

-Features are the building blocks of creating traditional boolean feature flags and more advanced multivariate experiments.
+Features are the building blocks of creating traditional boolean feature flags and more advanced multivariate experiments, along with variables.

-• variation: a string value if you have a/b tests running
+• Variation (string): a string value if you have a/b tests running

 Create a Feature